hareeshkavumkulath/BigdataAnalytics/README.md

 #### Datasets

-The dataset we are using for analysis is New York City’s city line services and information.
+The dataset we are using for analysis is New York City’s non-emergency service request information data.
 311 provides access to New York City government services through eight platforms: Call Center, Social Media, Mobile App, Text, Video Relay Service and TTY/text telephone by connecting residents, business owners, and visitors with the information and people who can help them best[4].
 The dataset can be accessible from https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/data

 The complete dataset contains data from 2010 till now and the size is around 16 GB.
 To ease the development of algorithm we stripped down the entire dataset into a small dataset.
 The development dataset contains data from August 2019.

 There are 41 fields in the datasets.
 For the initial analysis we have dropped few columns.
-After dropping the unnecessary column and after removing the spaces from the column names, we have following columns, which we think are necessary for the implementation of our algorithm.
+After dropping the unnecessary columnsa and after removing the spaces from the column names, we have following columns, which we think are necessary for the implementation of our algorithm.

 | Column name | Type | Details |
 |---|---|---|